brev/numenta-web/packages/numenta.com/pages/papers/continuous-online-sequence-learning-with-an-unsupervised-neural-network-model.md

 The purpose of this study was to compare HTM sequence memory to other sequence learning algorithms.
 This is a companion paper to
-[Why Neurons Have Thousands of Synapses, A Theory of Sequence Memory in Neocortex][2], which appeared in Frontiers in Neural Circuits, in March 2016.
+[Why Neurons Have Thousands of Synapses, A Theory of Sequence Memory in Neocortex][2], which appeared in Frontiers in Neural Circuits, March 2016.

 ### Q. What are the key takeaways?